bitnami/readme-generator-for-helm/README.md

 Usage: readme-generator [options]

 Options:
   -r, --readme <path>     Path to the README.md file to insert the table -v, --values <path>     Path to the values.yaml file -c, --config <path>     Path to the config file
-  -s, --schema <path>   Path to a file where to store the OpenAPI Schema -h, --help            display help for command
+  -s, --schema <path>     Path to a file where to store the OpenAPI Schema -d, --dependency <path> Path to the Chart.yaml file which contains the chart dependencies -h, --help              display help for command
 ```

 ## values.yaml Metadata